15 min read

 What content imports

-• Your document and folder structure as pages and subpages
+• Your document and folder structure as pages and subpages.

-• Spreadsheets and tables with all data preserved as grids
+• Spreadsheets and tables with all data preserved as grids.

-• Comments, along with author and timestamps
+• Comments, along with the author and timestamps.

-• @Mentions and internal links between documents
+• @Mentions and internal links between documents.

 User mapping